andrewberty/alacritty-themes/README.md

 ## Known Issues

-- `ESC` doesn't kill process and revert to last selected theme
+- Pressing `ESC` key doesn't terminate the process and revert to last selected theme
 - May have some issues in WSL regarding identifying config file path corresponding to windows absolute path to import color file
 - While typing in fuzzy search list doesn't automatically go to the beginning